Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:18:16:

-Yep yep.
-I guess another like broader criticism of this way of thinking is, listen, this is all, and sorry for using these like podcast lingo of scarcity mindset, but this is all like scarcity mindset of, you know, land is limited.
-Well, why don't we just focus on the possibility of expanding the amount of usable land?
-I mean, there's like not really a shortage of land in you.
-Maybe there's a shortage of land in urban areas.
-But you know, why don't we like expand into the seas?
+Yep.
+I guess another broader criticism of this way of thinking is that this is all scarcity mindset that land is limited.
+Why don't we just focus on the possibility of expanding the amount of usable land?
+There's not really a shortage of land in the US.
+Maybe there's a shortage of land in urban areas but why don't we expand into the seas?
 And why don't we expand into the air and space?
 Why are we thinking in this sort of scarce mindset?

 Lars Doucet - 00:18:48: